 For centuries, dental fillings have been used to save teeth.
 They are necessary because teeth are prone to cavities of all shapes and sizes that require dental fillings.
-A variety of methods and materials are available for tooth fillings, each with its own set of advantages and disadvantages
+A variety of methods and materials are available for tooth fillings, each with its own set of advantages and disadvantages.

 Amalgam is a mixture of metals made up of mercury and alloys of silver, tin, and copper, with mercury accounting for 50% of the total.
 You may be wondering why this is significant to mention.
 Simply put, mercury is one of the most toxic substances known to human beings.

-Dental amalgam exposes dental professionals, dental staff, and dental patients to mercury vapour emissions, which is why we stopped using it in 1987 at SHDC and have used precautionary procedures to minimize our exposure to this harmful substance.
+Dental amalgam exposes dental professionals, dental staff, and dental patients to mercury vapour emissions, which is why we stopped using it in 1987 at SHDC and have used precautionary procedures to minimise our exposure to this harmful substance.

 Dental amalgam and arthritis diagnosis

 There has been an increase in the number of cases of arthritis in both men and women around the world.
-The CDC predicts that by 2040, the number of individuals living with arthritis would have risen to more than 78 million.
+The CDC predicts that by 2040, the number of individuals living with arthritis will have risen to more than 78 million.

 Arthritis is a prominent cause of disability, characterised by joint pain, aching, stiffness, swelling, and other physical and emotional side effects.
 It is not a single disease, but rather a collection of symptoms.
 Working-age adults—those between the ages of 18 and 64—make up around half of the people with arthritis.